 The lane then continues beyond Roaring River for about 1km uphill through the village to Blue Hole Gardens, a beautiful sinkhole that is surrounded by a landscaped garden full of ginger torch and heliconia on the private property of a Rasta called Esau.
 Entry is overpriced, but you’ll get the chance to take a cool dip with the fish in the turquoise waters.
 The source of the Roaring River is about 400m further up the road, where the water foams up from beneath a matting of foliage.

-This is also a quintessential counterculture lifestyle retreat that offers two very rustic but charming cottages (US$40-80) set in gardens at the edge of the tumbling brook (the ‘waterhouse’ cabin sits over the stream).
+This is also a quintessential counterculture lifestyle retreat that offers two very rustic but charming cottages set in gardens at the edge of the tumbling brook (the ‘waterhouse’ cabin sits over the stream).
 Bamboo-enclosed toilets and showers are alfresco.
-Here you can also rent ‘Esau’s Mountain Retreat, ’ which is a separate cabin in the hills with fully equipped kitchen.
+Here you can also rent ‘Esau’s Mountain Retreat’ (US$80), which is a separate cabin in the hills with fully equipped kitchen.
 Camping is US$10.

-Also here is Lovers Café (mains US$3-8), which is known for its veggie feast, I-tal dishes, fruit juices and herbal teas.
+If you’re hungry, pop into Lovers Café, which is known for its veggie feast, I-tal dishes, fruit juices and herbal teas.

 Roaring River is at Shrewsbury Estate, about 2km north of the main crossroads in Petersfield (8km northeast of Savanna-la-Mar).
 You can catch a bus in Savanna-la-Mar as far as Petersfield (J$150, about once every hour).
 From there it’s a hot walk or rough ride down the potholed road through the cane fields.
 Route taxis and coasters also run to Roaring River from Petersfield (J$100).

 Organized tours to Roaring River are offered by companies in Negril (around US$75).